 Rising Spending Power

-With the country ‘s economic fast growing as now the fastest in amongst ASEAN countries, citizens' income has increased.
+With the country ‘s economic fast growing as now the fastest in among ASEAN countries, citizens' income has increased.
 Households are allocating more expenditures to Recreation and Cultural activities.
-From 2012 to 2017, total expenditure estimate has increased from US$2.05 to US$2.89 billion and it is projected to reach US$3.10 billion by end of 2018.
+From 2017 to 2019, total expenditure estimate has increased from US$3.92 to US$5.90 billion.
+However, the Covid-19 has reduced it to US$3.42 billion in 2021 due to many lock-downs and stay-home orders issued by the Task Force.
+With the pandemic turning to endemic, the projected total expenditure estimate is projected to hit US$6 billion in 2024.

-Aside from food, shopping and park going are the most popular and favourite activities amongst Filipinos.
+Aside from food, shopping and park going are the most popular and favourite activities among Filipinos.
 Statistics found 27% of R&R activity-time are spent on amusement and recreation activities.
-There are more than 100 amusement and water parks across the country built on vast resorts and major popular tourist areas.
-Manila already has more that 20 of such theme parks located mainly in huge shopping malls and casino resorts.
+There are more than 120 amusement and water parks across the country built on vast resorts and major popular tourist areas.
+Manila already has more that 21 of such theme parks located mainly in huge shopping malls and casino resorts.

-There are over 220 shopping malls in Metro Manila and more than 110 outside.
-10 new shopping malls are under construction and several are having its facilities upgraded to include arcades, family & fun entertainment centers, fun-ride & movie-based theme parks, indoor water parks & swimming pools, IMAX theatres, ice-skating rinks and edutainment kid-zones, which is fast becoming the growing trend.
+Meanwhile, malls are not losing out to keep the family within reach on entertainment, amusement and park going activities while the family go shopping together.
+Existing malls are expanding their offerings to include amusement games & arcades, FEC, fun-ride & movie-based theme parks, indoor water parks & swimming pools, IMAX theatres, ice-skating rinks and edutainment kid-zones, which is fast becoming the growing trend.

-SM Mall Of Asia, one of the large shopping malls in the Philippines, has an Olympic-sized skating rink, an IMAX theater and a fun-ride theme park.
-In Cebu, the Sky Waterpark is built on the roof top of the mall.
+SM Mall Of Asia, the large shopping malls in the Philippines, has an Olympic-sized skating rink, an IMAX theater and a fun-ride theme park.
+In Cebu, a water-park was built on the roof top of the mall.
+In Manila alone, there are over 225 large-size shopping malls with more than 110 outside.
+And adding to another 15 new shopping malls are under construction, it simply translates to more opportunities for equipment suppliers to capture this rising market trend.

 Edutainment - Kids Zone Family Fun Center